Thing (comics): Relationships

 The Thing is generally well liked by other heroes within the Marvel Universe.
 Grimm's relationship with his teammates has been a close but occasionally edgy one given his temper.
 He and Johnny Storm (the Human Torch) often argue and clash but they do respect each other.

 Grimm's first love interest is the blind Alicia Masters, and he is intensely protective of her.
 When Johnny starts a relationship of his own with Alicia and they become engaged, Grimm is upset.
 However, he has to concede that, unlike himself and his stone-covered body, Johnny can "be a man".
 He agrees to act as best man at their wedding.
-The relationship between Alicia and Johnny is ended with the revelation that the Alicia that Johnny fell in love with is actually Lyja, a member of the shape-changing alien race known as the Skrulls.
+The relationship between Alicia and Johnny ends with the revelation that the Alicia that Johnny fell in love with is actually Lyja, a member of the shape-changing alien race known as the Skrulls.
 The real Alicia, who was kept in suspended animation, is rescued by the Fantastic Four and reunited with the Thing.

 Ben begins dating a teacher named Debbie Green.
 Ben soon asks Debbie to marry him, which she accepts.
 He later leaves her at the altar when he realizes the dangers of the wives of superheroes.

+Ben and Alicia, on the other hand, do get married, despite an attack by Galactus.
+Later, in the aftermath of conflict between the Kree, the Skrulls and the Cotati, Ben and Alicia adopt two orphans, Kree boy Jo-Venn and Skrull girl N'Kala.

 Grimm is best friends with Reed Richards, whom he addresses with the nickname "Stretch", due to Richards' natural height and his ability to stretch his body.
 However, Grimm also holds Reed responsible for his condition, since Richards had dismissed the potential danger of the cosmic rays that gave them their powers, although Grimm had taken them very seriously.
 At times of real frustration towards Reed, Grimm refers to him simply as "Richards".

 Grimm is the godfather of Reed and Sue's son Franklin, who affectionately calls him "Unca Ben".